-She slithered out the tub.
-Her fins mop the tile floor to a high sheen sliding across it.
+She slithered out of the tub.
+Her fins mop the tile floor to a high sheen as she slides across it.
 Vivi clutched the edge of the tub, peering over.
 There was no way to call for help since she left her phone beside the bed, leagues away.
 She reached for her towel to get out, but the strange woman slithered back in…

 “I’m here for the egg,” she whispered.
-She’s so close, Vivi can feel the heat off her bare body.
-The egg was still in her hand, hidden beneath the cloudy bubbles.
+She’s so close, Vivi could feel the heat off her bare body.
+The egg was still in her hand, hidden beneath cloudy bubbles.

 “Get away!”
-Vivi shouted, splashing water at the intruder.
+Vivi shouts, splashing water at her.
 The woman paid Vivi no mind as she kissed her on the cheek and went under, taking the egg from her grasp.

 “NO!”
 Vivi shouts.

 The drain gurgles when opened, sending the cozy bath water away, with the strange woman, and the gold egg.